-In Italy they say: “As good as bread”….now, try to imagine how many ways there are of being good, among more than 250 different kinds of Italian bread!
+In Italy they have a saying: ‘buono come il pane’, which literally means ‘as good as bread’ like our saying ‘as good as gold’.
+Now, try to imagine how many ways there are of being good among more than 250 different kinds of Italian bread!

-Every region has its own one: pitta in Calabria, rosetta in Lazio, pan de frizze in Friuli, the famous piadina in Emilia-Romagna, Altamura bread in Puglia, Sardinian ‘carasau’, the ‘grissini’ (breadsticks) from Turin, pane sciocco (without salt) in Tuscany.
+Every region has its own bread: ‘Pitta’ in Calabria, ‘Rosetta’ in Lazio, ‘pan de frizze’ in Friuli, the famous ‘piadina’ in Emilia-Romagna, ‘Altamura’ bread in Puglia, Sardinian ‘carasau’, the ‘grissini’ (breadsticks) from Turin, and ‘pane sciocco’ (without salt) in Tuscany.

-Italian bread has many uses in cooking: it is eaten with cheeses and cold cuts; or as a panino (sandwich), filled with anything you want, if browned, it’s the perfect base for soups, it can be mixed in salads; you can even order it, as a starter, a mix of crostini – small crunchy bread slices covered with all kinds of sauces.
+Italian bread has many uses in cooking: it is eaten with cheeses and cold cuts; or as a ‘panino’ (sandwich), filled with anything you want.
+If browned, it’s the perfect base for soups.
+It can also be mixed in salads; you can even order it, as a starter, a mix of crostini – small crunchy bread slices covered with all kinds of sauces.

 Never fear, bread is the only thing that won’t be left off the table, at lunch or dinner time.